docimin/cloudnet-webinterface/README.md

 Want to host the website yourself?

-Copy .env.example to .env and change `NEXT_PUBLIC_DOMAIN` to your own domain (including https, if it's a domain).
+Copy .env.example to .env and change `NEXT_PUBLIC_DOMAIN` to your own domain (including http or https).

 ## Pre-fill CloudNet address